jsiek/arete/README.md

 <definition_list> ::=   | <definition> <definition_list>
 ```

-This document is organized according to major language features, such
+This specification is organized according to major language features,
-as functions, threads, arrays, modules, etc. In the section for each
+such as functions, threads, arrays, modules, etc. In the section for
-major language feature, we define the grammar rules, type checking
+each major language feature, we define its grammar rules, type
-rules, and runtime behavior of the feature.
+checking rules, and runtime behavior.

-In this document we give simplified grammar rules for the language
+In this document we give simplified grammar rules for the language,
-that leave out the encoding of precedence.
-For the exact grammar
+that for example, leave out the encoding of precedence.
+For the exact
-rules, see [Arete.lark](Arete.lark).
-The parser for Arete produces an
+grammar rules, see [Arete.lark](Arete.lark).
+The parser for Arete
-abstract syntax tree (AST) where each node is represented by a Python
+produces an abstract syntax tree (AST) where each node is represented
-object.
-The class definitions for these objects are organized
+by a Python object.
+The class definitions for these objects are
-according to language feature, for example, the `Function` AST class
+organized according to language feature, for example, the `Function`
-for representing function definitions is defined in the file
+AST class for representing function definitions is defined in the file
-[`functions.py`](functions.py), along with other AST classes
+[`functions.py`](functions.py), along with other AST classes related
-related to functions, such as `Call` and `Lambda`.
+to functions, such as `Call` and `Lambda`.

 We describe the runtime behavior of an Arete program in terms of a
 [machine](#machine).
 The precise definition of the machine is in